Medically reviewed by Drugs.com. Last updated on Oct 31, 2022.

 How is IC treated?

 The goal of treatment is to control your symptoms.
-Your healthcare provider may recommend any of the following:
+You may need to try a combination of the following:

-- Medicines may be given to decrease symptoms such as pain or the need to urinate urgently or often.
+- Other medicines may be given to decrease symptoms, such as the need to urinate urgently or often.
 These medicines may be taken by mouth or placed directly into your bladder.
-Antibiotics may be given for 1 to 5 days to treat a bacterial infection.

-- Electrical stimulation helps increase blood flow to your bladder and strengthens the muscles that control your bladder.
+- Nerve stimulation helps increase blood flow to your bladder and strengthens the muscles that control your bladder.
 Mild electrical pulses are sent to the nerves in your bladder.
-The impulses may also help release hormones that block pain.

 How can I manage my symptoms?